Got questions about voting? Great! We’ve got answers. Look through the list below, and we’ll tell you everything you need to know.

 If you need a paper form mailed to you, you can call 434-972-4173.

 - I want to ask for a mail-in ballot online.

 Even easier!
-Request a mail-in ballot for November’s general election using the Citizen Portal.
+Request a mail-in ballot using the Citizen Portal.
 You’ll need your Virginia driver’s license and Social Security number to complete the online application.
-Once you’ve answered a few simple questions, you’re signed up to get a mail ballot as soon as the state starts mailing them out.
-Watch the video linked at the beginning of this section for all the details.
+Once you’ve answered a few simple questions, you’re signed up to get a mail-in ballot as soon as the state starts mailing them out.

 - When is it too late to request a mail-in ballot?

-Whether sent online or by mail, the local election office must receive your request for a ballot by 5 p.m. on Friday, Oct.
-28. Obviously, we recommend that if you want a mail-in ballot, you should request yours sooner than that to make sure you have enough time to return it successfully.
+Whether sent online or by mail, the local election office must receive your request for a ballot by 5 p.m. on Friday, February 23 for the 2024 presidential primary and by Friday, June 7 for the 5th Congressional District Democratic Primary (if one is held).
+Obviously, we recommend that if you want a mail-in ballot, you should request yours sooner than that to make sure you have enough time to return it successfully.

 - When does the state start mailing out ballots?
 When will I get mine?

 County and city election offices begin mailing out ballots on the day that early voting starts.
 If you already requested one, it should be on its way by that date.
 If you request one after that date, it should arrive within a week or so.